Syphon/syphon.github.io/index.markdown

 # Authors

-Syphon.framework, test suite, and initial implementations are written by [Tom Butterworth](http://kriss.cx/tom) and [Anton Marini](https://vade.info).
+Syphon.framework, test suite, and initial implementations are written by [Tom Butterworth](http://kriss.cx/tom) and [Anton Marini](https://vade.info) with major support from [Vidvox](http://vidvox.com) and Metal implementation input from [Millumin](www.millumin.com)

 # License

-Syphon.framework, test suite, and our provided reference implementations are licensed under a Simplified BSD software license.
+Syphon.framework, test suite, and our provided reference implementations are [licensed under a Simplified BSD software license](/license).